Where to Discuss?

 plt.show()

-Notes that I add this weird line here:
+Notes that I add this weird line here.
+Yes, this line below may seem mysterious, but it’s the secret sauce:

 self.add_plot_text(plt)